clgnmmr/Testinium_Task/README.md

-In this project, there are api scenario with the libraries used in this project, our tests are faster and more understandable.
+In this project, there are ui scenario with the libraries used in this project, our tests are faster and more understandable.

 **hooks package**=contains a hook class whose purpose is to contain code to be executed before and after testing.